degami/sitebase/README.md

 using bin/console should be quite familiar ( and auto explicative ).

-In the .env file you can change the basic informations (eg. the administration location or the database / smtp / ses credentials )
+In the .env file you can change the basic informations (eg. the administration location or the database / elasticsearch / redis / smtp / ses credentials )

 ## Help Wanted